p1ho/national-data-scraper/README.md

 ```
 $ python main.py
 ```
 I've moved some settings into the file `settings.py`, this is just for separation of concerns.
-There will likely more things added to settings.py if this thing requires more flexibility (such as number of threads, etc)
+There will likely be more things added to `settings.py` if this thing requires more flexibility (such as number of threads, etc)